zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Laurent says, “Are your parents divorced?”
 “To be d ivorced” (divorced) means to marry and then to end your marriage legally – to go  to the government and say, “I am no longer married to this woman” or “I’m no long er married to this man.”
 Well, of course, you both have to declare that you’re not  married, although in many states in the U.S., probably in most states, even i f you don’t want to be divorced you can have your marriage ended by your husband or  wife.

 Ellie says her mother is not divorced.
-Her mother i s a “widow” (widow).
+Her mother is a “widow” (widow).
 A “widow” is a woman whose husband has died.
 The term for a m an would be a “widower”

 (widower).
 A “widower” is a man whose wife has died .
 There are many more widows in the world than widowers because women ten d to live longer than men.
 Men are probably more likely to marry a woman young er than them than a woman is to marry a man.
 I’m not sure what the stat istics are on that.
 That’s just my impression – what I think is true.